Flow network

 In graph theory, a flow network (also known as a transportation network) is a directed graph where each edge has a capacity and each edge receives a flow.
 The amount of flow on an edge cannot exceed the capacity of the edge.
 Often in operations research, a directed graph is called a network, the vertices are called nodes and the edges are called arcs.
 A flow must satisfy the restriction that the amount of flow into a node equals the amount of flow out of it, unless it is a source, which has only outgoing flow, or sink, which has only incoming flow.
-A network can be used to model traffic in a computer network, circulation with demands, fluids in pipes, currents in an electrical circuit, or anything similar in which something travels through a network of nodes.
+A flow network can be used to model traffic in a computer network, circulation with demands, fluids in pipes, currents in an electrical circuit, or anything similar in which something travels through a network of nodes.
+As such, efficient algorithms for solving network flows can also be applied to solve problems that can be reduced to a flow network, including survey design, airline scheduling, image segmentation, and the matching problem.

 Definition

 A network is a directed graph G = (V, E) with a non-negative capacity function c for each edge, and without multiple arcs (i.e. edges with the same source and target nodes).
 Without loss of generality, we may assume that if (u, v) ∈ E, then (v, u) is also a member of E. Additionally, if (v, u) ∉ E then we may add (v, u) to E and then set the c(v, u) = 0.

 If two nodes in G are distinguished – one as the source s and the other as the sink t – then (G, c, s, t) is called a flow network.